ankitraj999/Product-Management-Angular-App/README.md

 ## How to run Locally on Development server
 1. clone the repository
-2. open the project in vscode and run command:
+2. open the project in Visual Studio Code and run command to install all the packages from package.json:
 ```bash
 npm install
 ```
-to install all the packages from package.json.

 3. To start a local development server, run:

 ```bash